 Bristol University Think Big Scholarships – Undergraduate and postgraduate students can apply for funding of between £5,000 and £20,000 to go towards tuition fees.

-University of Birmingham scholarships – Offers a wide range of scholarships for students of all nationalities
+University of Birmingham scholarships – Offers a wide range of scholarships for students of all nationalities and academic interests.

 Imperial College President's Undergraduate Scholarships – Among many of the scholarships that Imperial College has to offer is the President's Undergraduate Scholarships.
 These are awarded to students of any nationality who demonstrate high academic excellence.

-University of West England Chancellor’s Scholarships – There is more than £100,000 worth of scholarships available for international students each year.
+University of West England Chancellor’s Scholarships – There is more than £100,000 worth of scholarships available for international postgraduate students each year.
 This includes the Chancellor’s Scholarship where the recipient will be required to undertake an internship working with the International Development Office and other departments across the university.

 University of Liverpool Vice-Chancellor’s International Attainment Scholarship – International undergraduate students will receive a £2,000 or £2,500 tuition fee discount based on school grades.